SamaanAnalyst/Crowdfunding-Analysis/README.md

   values from red for minimum to blue for maximum.
 5. Create a new column called *Average Donation*, and use data from the *pledged* and *backers_count* columns. <br>
 Employ the ROUND formula again, but modifying it to output 2 decimal points instead of none: `=ROUND(E2/L2,2)`.
-6. In order to provide visualization of outcomes for the theater category in comparison with other categories in the dataset, we divided the *Category and Subcategory* column into *Parent Category* and *Subcategory* columns, then we built a pivot table classifying outcomes per parent category that could also be filtered based on country as well.
-Finally, we created a stacked bar chart that shows which parent categories performed well and which ones did not.
+6. In order to provide visualization of outcomes for the theater category in comparison with other categories in the dataset, divide the *Category and Subcategory* column into *Parent Category* and *Subcategory* columns, then we built a pivot table classifying outcomes per parent category that could also be filtered based on country as well.
+The specifics of the pivot table are as follows: *outcomes* in Columns, *Parent Category* in Rows, *outcomes* in Values, *country* in Filters.
+Finally, we create a stacked column chart that shows which parent categories performed well and which ones did not.
-    - It is worth noting that pivot charts in Excel are interactive if viewed inside the workbook and will adapt to the chosen filter as we use look through outcomes in different countries.
+    - It is note-worthy that pivot charts in Excel are interactive if viewed inside the workbook and will adapt to the chosen filter as we use look through outcomes in different countries.
-8.
+7. Filter the category-outcomes pivot table based on country, and create a stacked column chart for top two countries.
+8. Create a new pivot table in a new worksheet "Subcategory Statistics" and choose *country* and *Parent Category* to Filters, *outcomes* to Columns, *Subcategory* to Rows, and "outcomes* to Values.
+Then, choose a stacked column chart type.
+9. The dates provided in the workbook need to be converted from UNIX timestamp to (mm/dd/yyyy) format; this is achievable through such formula `=(((J2/60)/60)/24)+DATE(1970,1,1)`
+10.